Sadikctg/Project_4_Utilities_Consumption_Dashboard/README.md

 ![Sheet 4](https://github.com/Sadikctg/Project_4_Utilities_Consumption_Dashboard/blob/main/images/Utilities%20Consumption%20Dashboard_page-0004.jpg)

 ### Summary and Recommendation:
-Water had the highest Total Cost at **$10,806,192**, followed by Gas at **$3,011,011**, and Electricity at **$2,025,296**.
+1. Water had the highest Total Cost at **$10,806,192**, followed by Gas at **$3,011,011**, and Electricity at **$2,025,296**.
 This substantial variance underscores the diverse cost structures and consumption patterns across different utilities.

-Among the five cities analyzed, Chicago emerged with the highest Total Cost, reaching **$2,846,179**, significantly surpassing Houston's lowest Total Cost at **$970,315** by a striking **193.33%**.
+2. Among the five cities analyzed, Chicago emerged with the highest Total Cost, reaching **$2,846,179**, significantly surpassing Houston's lowest Total Cost at **$970,315** by a striking **193.33%**.
 This significant gap underscores the nuanced interplay of various factors, including infrastructure development, pricing models, and regulatory frameworks, which exert profound influences on energy usage patterns across different regions.

-Examining the broader spectrum of Total Cost across all five cities—Chicago, Houston, New York, Los Angeles, and Phoenix—it becomes evident that the range is considerable, spanning from **$970,315** to **$2,846,179**.
+3. Examining the broader spectrum of Total Cost across all five cities—Chicago, Houston, New York, Los Angeles, and Phoenix—it becomes evident that the range is considerable, spanning from **$970,315** to **$2,846,179**.
 This diversity reflects the varying levels of demand, resource availability, and operational efficiencies across these urban centers.

-Furthermore, delving into temporal analysis reveals a discernible uptrend in gas costs starting from 2019, rising by **2.61%** in just 8 months.
-The fluctuating nature of gas consumption may stem from factors such as market dynamics, seasonal variations in heating demand, or shifts in industrial activity.
+4. Furthermore, delving into temporal analysis reveals a discernible uptrend in gas costs starting from 2019, rising by **2.61%** in just 8 months.
 Understanding these fluctuations is crucial for optimizing gas utilization and ensuring reliable energy supply.

-Water consumption fluctuates over time, yet consistently incurs the highest total cost among utilities, comprising 88.49% of total units consumed.
+5. Water consumption fluctuates over time, yet consistently incurs the highest total cost among utilities, comprising 88.49% of total units consumed.
 This underscores the importance of optimizing operational efficiencies, identifying leaks, and mitigating inefficiencies for sustainable resource management.
-Prioritizing investments in water infrastructure and conservation measures is crucial for enhancing water resilience and mitigating environmental impact.
+6. Prioritizing investments in water infrastructure and conservation measures is crucial for enhancing water resilience and mitigating environmental impact.

-Electricity usage is steadily rising, indicating increasing demand.
+7. Electricity usage is steadily rising, indicating increasing demand.
 This emphasizes the urgency of implementing efficient energy management practices and sustainable solutions to meet demand while mitigating environmental harm.